amitks1494/stopandthink/_posts/2020-07-15-delhi-education-revolution.md

 ## Infrastructure and Sanitation
 A broken down classroom often translates to a broken self esteem.
 Infrastructure and sanitation facilities are necessary to create a conducive environment for learning.
 It is also important to maintain the dignity of teachers and students.
 It creates a better sense of self worth and enhances self confidence among students.
 So, the schools were renovated, new buildings were made.

-New sports facilities, playgrounds, libraries, toilets were constructed and renovated and also their cleanliness and maintenance was also assured.
+New sports facilities, playgrounds, libraries, toilets were constructed and renovated and their cleanliness and maintenance was also assured.
 One can witness a remarkable difference in government school infrastructure as compared to earlier times.
 Delhi government schools have set a benchmark of excellence in infrastructure.

 ## Fixing accountability
 Involvement of parents in ***School Management Committees (SMCs)*** was mandated under Right to Education Act, 2009.
 It gave a push to decentralised monitoring and supervision.
 Every school has an SMC with a total of 16 members, out of which 75% are parents.
 Each SMC is provided with Rs.
 5-7 lakhs of funds for routine maintenance in schools, and are empowered to regularly visit the school and inspect the Mid Day Meals, cleanliness and curriculum.

 ## Restructuring of classrooms
-Innovative learning methods were incorporated, smart classrooms are made, focus is given on activity oriented learning rather than rote learning.
+Innovative learning methods are incorporated, smart classrooms are made, focus is given on activity oriented learning rather than rote learning.

 ## Champions of change